 Before my doctoral studies, I served as an economic policy advisor for Western Hemisphere affairs for Secretary Clinton at the US Department of State and as public affairs specialist at the Inter-American Foundation, a small independent government agency which provides grants to community based initiatives in Latin America.
 I have traveled to nearly every country in the region.

-- My academic CV (my official bio is below)
+- My academic CV

 - My teaching and advising